 My small vegetable garden is much more modest, but it’s just right for me.
 If you’ve ever considered planting a small vegetable garden yourself, I highly recommend it.
 It’s lovely to watch something grow, and teach kids about gardening, and grow some of your own food.
 It doesn’t have to be big to be great.

 The first summer we lived in this house, we chose the spot, dug up the sod, and made our little cobblestone paths.
 I wanted a place to grow herbs, and tomatoes and few other things, but I wanted it to be pretty too, so I always add in a few flowers.

 This year was such a long and cold winter, and the veggie patch grew a kind of weird moss that I’d never seen in it before.
-Before we planted we removed it all, and then amended the soil with a few bags of sheep manure.
-We cleared out the weeds, and most of the overgrown thyme too, that was taking over the pathways, and spread out some of the extra dirt I’d dumped there from pots in the fall.
+Before we planted we removed it all, and all the other weeds.
+We also amended the soil with a few bags of sheep manure.
+We also cleared out most of the overgrown thyme too, that was taking over the pathways, and spread out some of the extra dirt I’d dumped there from pots in the fall.

 I was most excited to plant an asparagus patch this year.
 It’s a perennial vegetable, so each spring you pick off the tops, but it comes back year after year.
 They recommend not picking for the first three years or so, to let it get established, but then it will grow for at least twenty!
 An exciting investment in the future…if it grows.
-So far there’s no sign of it -just a few weeds popping up.
+We planted the crowns, which are roots that look like spiders.
+So far there’s no sign of them growing, just a few weeds popping up.
 Let’s hope it’s just a slow starter.
 I’ll keep you posted.

 The seeds were all planted on the long weekend, and are starting to come up now.
 We might have some lettuce soon.
 Of course what I really love are the tomatoes…but I can wait for them.
 I don’t want to wish away my summer.